tabidots/saola/web/md/help.md

   - thuộc, thuật, thúc = *thuục, thục, thúcp*
   - chuẩn, chuồn, chuông, chùm, chung = *chủng, chuùng, chuung, chùm, chungm*
   - xuân, xuống, súng = *xung, xuúng, súngm*

+### A note on spelling

+This dictionary follows modern Vietnamese orthographic conventions, with two clarifications.

+#### 1. Tone mark placement

+Tone marks follow the official “quy tắc đặt dấu thanh” (1956, reaffirmed in the **Quy định chính tả 1984**), and are placed on the main vowel of a vowel cluster.

+Examples: *hoà*, *khỏe*, *thuỷ*.

+However, searching for *thủy* will still return results.

+#### 2. i / y alternations

+In 1984, the “Quy định chính tả tiếng Việt” recommended replacing *y* with *i* in many native and Sino-Vietnamese words (e.g., lí do, mĩ thuật).

+However, this change has not been consistently adopted in actual usage.

+Therefore, this dictionary treats the more commonly used spelling as the main form, and lists the 1984 forms as alternates.

+Common exceptions retained as standard include *bánh mì*, *cà ri*, and *si* (any tone).
+However, as with the tone mark placement, using *i* instead of *y* will still bring up results.